 Zest Protocol runs on smart contracts that are secured by the Bitcoin blockchain.
-These are Clarity smart contracts on Stacks, the programming layer for Bitcoin.
+These are Clarity smart contracts on Stacks, a Bitcoin L2.

 Clarity smart contracts on Stacks can interact with Bitcoin by reading Bitcoin-state directly from the Bitcoin blockchain without requiring an intermediary (such as a server).
 Additionally, Bitcoin and Stacks blocks are produced at the same time allowing for unique cross-chain functionality.
 Stacks is our secret sauce.

-Let’s dive into each of the steps block-by-block to see how we leverage the Stacks layer’s unique network architecture to enable institutional grade Bitcoin lending.
+Let’s dive into each of the steps block-by-block to see how we leverage the Stacks layer’s unique network architecture to enable on-chain Bitcoin lending.

 - Zest Protocol fetches the Bitcoin address for the sBTC threshold-signature script and presents this Bitcoin address in to the LP.